← Home

 πŸ›‘οΈ Hardened Borders & Sovereign Control

-Entry and removal would rest on an explicit constitutional sovereign mandate, with treaty override where needed, strong maritime prevention, and no non-refoulement that blocks deporting serious risks.
+Entry and removal would rest on an explicit constitutional sovereign mandate, with treaty override exercised through Parliament where needed, strong maritime prevention, and a deportation power for serious security or criminal risks that does not return non-risk individuals to credible torture, execution, or persecution.

 Read more

-• Borders: Naval and technological assets dedicated to preventing illegal maritime arrivals.
+• Borders: Naval and technological assets dedicated to preventing unauthorised maritime arrivals, operating under standing rules of engagement consistent with safety of life at sea.

 Why this is better